percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 information to trusted entities.
 However, this framework does give an MDD access to RTP headers and all or most header extensions, as well as the ability to modify a certain subset of those headers and to add header extensions.
-Packets received by an Media Distributor or an endpoint are authenticated hop-by-hop.
+Packets received by a Media Distributor or an endpoint are authenticated hop-by-hop.

 To enable all of the above, this framework defines the use of two